Anirudh257/Solutions-to-Machine-Learning-Interviews-Book-By-Chip-Huyen/Chapter5/Matrices.md

  i.
 [M] Find $x$ such that $Ax = b$.

 Ans.
-If $x$ is invertible, it is straightforward to compute $x = A^{-1}b$, else it is not possible to compute inverse.
+If $x$ is invertible, it is straightforward to compute $x = A^{-1}b$, else it is not possible to compute the inverse.

-We can also use Gaussian elimination, matrix decomposition or numerical methods to compute $x$.
+We can also use Gaussian elimination, matrix decomposition, or numerical methods to compute $x$.

 ii.
 [E] When does this have a unique solution?